-A devotional for the bride could be one of the most helpful, however, one of the most overlooked blessings that could take place during a wedding.
-When we think of a wedding, we often think about the ceremony and the reception, the design, the venue, the food, and the guests.
-But we often forget that we can come together to celebrate two joining in love because of God’s blessing.
+A devotional for the bride could be one of the most helpful; however, it is one of the most overlooked blessings that could take place during a wedding.
+When we think of a wedding, we often think about the ceremony, reception, design, venue, food, and guests.
+But we often forget that we can unite to celebrate two joining in love because of God’s blessing.

 For this reason, it’s appropriate to think about how the bride and groom will prepare to be married.
 Of course, there are many plans that the couple will sort out before the wedding day, such as marriage counseling, invitations, and all travel plans.
 But from a spiritual perspective, it is also meaningful for the bride (and groom) to practice in a devotional.

 Related Resource: When Should Wedding Invitations Be Sent Out?

 What is a devotional for the bride?

 A devotional is a spiritual practice that Christians or followers of Jesus Christ engage in as an act of worship.
 Through devotionals, believers learn more about God, strengthen their faith, and better understand how to love God and one another.
 The wonderful thing about devotionals is that you can do them for life events to prepare you spiritually, mentally, and emotionally.
 Who else can prepare you better than God for the joys and trials that we face daily?

 So, what does a wedding devotional look like?
 We know a wedding can be stressful for anyone involved, especially the bride and groom.
 They are the ones who commit their lives to one another and publicly state before God, witnessing their promise to love one another for the rest of their lives.

 For many reasons, this can be a stressful time for the bride and groom.
 One of the reasons that believers practice devotionals is to relieve the stress of living and being in this world.
 Many find that just the practice of having a devotional alone and spending time with God in His word immediately begins a process of reducing stress and building faith and confidence in Jesus Christ.